-VISUAL ARTS - ART 10 or 20 Credits
+VISUAL ARTS - ART

 There are no formal prerequisites, however drawing skills are an advantage, but not essential.
 This single unit subject provides a solid preparation for Visual Arts - Art at Stage 2.

 The Visual Arts - Art course provides an excellent background for a wide range of tertiary courses and careers.
 Tertiary courses at local universities include Illustration, Animation, Creative Arts, Contemporary Art, Visual Art, Art History, Media Arts, Fashion Design, Fashion Illustration and teaching degrees.